Towerofdragons/IKONEX-Academy/USER_GUIDE.md

 - JWT tokens expire after 24 hours.
 - Write actions (create, edit, delete) are recorded in database audit logs.
 - New admin accounts are created from **Admin Deck** by an authenticated admin.
-- Set a strong `JWT_SECRET` in production — do not rely on the built-in default.

 ---